110 Comments

 Ronda Ross's avatar

 The "very fine people" referred to the Daughters of the Confederacy who objected to Civil War statutes being removed from public places, as a whitewashing history.
-These are a Blue haired old women, who are a philanthropic organization that do charity work, while attempting to preserve the history of the South.
+Many labeled them racists, for seeking to preserve Civil War statutes.
+These are a Blue haired old women.
+They are a philanthropic organization that does charity work, while attempting to preserve the history of the South.

 Watch the video.
 Trump often steps in things, but in this instance, he , literally, in the next breath, explained he was not talking about neo Nazi skinheads, who should be "totally condemned".